xiaolicbs/hail-contrib/README.md

 your submissions and describe how you tested them, but submissions will not be rejected without these.

-5. **No automatic monkey-patching!**.
-This is the only code rule -- don't automatically modify Hail classes or methods at import time.
+5. **No automatic monkey-patching!** This is the only code rule -- don't automatically modify Hail classes or methods at import time.
 However, you can include an explicit `patch` function to do this, as long as you document it in your README.
 To a user, the patching will look something like this:

     ```
-    import hcc.v01.tpoterba as tp
+    import hailc.v01.tpoterba as tp
     tp.patch()
     ```

-6. **Submission template.** If you're wondering what a submission might look like, take a look at the [template](./hcc/template).
+6. **Example submission.** If you're wondering what a submission might look like, take a look at the [example](./example).
 From the repository head, you can copy this into a new folder for your package from the command line:

     ```
-    cp -r hcc/template hcc/v01/mypkg
+    cp -r example hailc/v01/mypkg
     ```

 7. **Style.** Try to follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).